Migdalo/writeups/2017-labyrenth/threat-2/README.md

 start(tmp_path)
 ```

 This reduced the number of files from 56 down to 24.
 The highest count of files with the same file size was six.
-Because the rule  cannot fire on any other samples, it's save to ignore long sequences of zeros and question marks.
+Because the rule cannot fire on any other samples, it was save to ignore long sequences of zeros and question marks.

 ``` python
 def find_index(path, files):